-As pointed out on the previous question, your core offering and how you make money, may not be the same.
+As pointed out in the previous question, your core offering and how you make money may not be the same.
 Yet, it is possible they could be.

 A great ecommerce example is Love Your Mellon.
 This site focuses on improving the lives of children battling cancer by providing them with a special hat.
-The company donates 50% of their profits to fighting against childhood cancer each time a hat is sold.
+Each time a hat is sold, the company donates 50% of its profits to fight against childhood cancer.

-I like this example because of their monthly melon club, which is a subscription model that people pay monthly to get exclusive gear.
-The customers who would buy into this subscription could be different from the customers who buy their other products (which is important to know).
+I like this example because of their monthly melon club, a subscription model that people pay monthly to get exclusive gear.
+The customers who would buy into this subscription could be different from those who buy their other products (which is important to know).